-Dan Quick, who served on the State Bar of Michigan Committee that reviewed the Michigan Court Rules on civil discovery and proposed the amendments effective January 1, 2020, is spending the fall helping Michigan lawyers prepare for the changes.
+Dan Quick, who served on the State Bar of Michigan Committee that reviewed the Michigan Court Rules on civil discovery and proposed the amendments effective January 1, 2020, has spent a lot of time helping Michigan lawyers prepare for the changes.
 (See my prior post for a rundown of the major amendments.)
-This morning Dan presented at the Oakland County Bar Association, along with Judges James Alexander and Shalina Kumar.
-In a few weeks, Dan will join Judge Christopher Yates at ICLE to film an On-Demand Seminar in collaboration with the SBM.
-In the meantime, here are a few takeaways from this morning’s discussion:
+On September 5, 2019, Dan presented at the Oakland County Bar Association, along with Judges James Alexander and Shalina Kumar.
+Here are a few takeaways from the discussion:

 - Take responsibility for operation of the justice system.
 Dan noted that the amended rules emphasize that the parties and judges have an equal responsibility to ensure the just and economical resolution of actions.
 See MCR 1.105.
 This theme of communication between parties (and their counsel) and judges underlies many of the other amendments.
 Under the new rules, judges will no longer be there to simply rule on discovery disputes or clean up messes after the fact; instead, they will be more involved from the beginning to help facilitate a smooth discovery process.
 MCR 2.301(C) specifically states that “the court may control the scope, order, and amount of discovery.”